kosarajusurya/SpringBootFIleUploadApi/README.md

         1) uploadedBy : name of the person uploading the file
         2) date : file creation date
     * Return type : List of file Meta Data

+# Scheduler

+Spring CRON scheduler is used to check updates made in last hour. application.properties file needs to be updated to connect to SMTP host to send mails.